 Because there are no files in the source container in your Blob storage account, you won't see any files copied to the destination container in the account:

 Create an empty text file and name it file1.txt.
 Upload this text file to the source container in your storage account.
 You can use various tools to perform these tasks, like Azure Storage Explorer.

-To go back to the Pipeline runs view, select All pipeline runs, and wait for the same pipeline to be automatically triggered again.
+To go back to the Pipeline runs view, select All pipeline runs link in the breadcrumb menu on the Activity runs page, and wait for the same pipeline to be automatically triggered again.

 When the second pipeline run completes, follow the same steps mentioned previously to review the activity run details.